dominicholcomb/Forestry_RAG_UseCase/README.md

 ## Production Implementation
 For a production environment, this solution would be enhanced with:
-- Cloud-based vector database (like Pinecone) for scalability
 - Authentication and role-based access control
-- Expanded document corpus covering all relevant company materials
+- Expanded document collection covering more relevant company materials
 - Regular indexing updates as documents are modified
-- Usage analytics to identify common queries and gaps in documentation
+- Usage analytics to identify common questions and response preferences

 ## Low-Code/No-Code Implementation
 This same functionality could be implemented in a low-code environment using: